Director of Fiscal Operations: Kevin VanMeter

 Contact Number: 419-774-4500

-The Vital Statistics division at Richland Public Health maintains records of all births and deaths in Richland County since 1909 (excluding Shelby) and can provide certified birth certificates for anyone born in Ohio.
+The Vital Statistics division at Richland Public Health maintains records of all births and deaths in Richland County since 1909 (excluding Shelby).
+Richland Public Health can provide certified birth certificates for anyone born in Ohio.
 This division maintains statistics on births, deaths and causes of death to assist in planning health programs and services that meet the needs of our community.

 Richland Public Health Vital Statistics can issue birth certificates for ANYONE born in Ohio.
 Our office can only issue Death certificates for deaths occurring in Richland County, excluding the City of Shelby.

 Certified copies cost $25.00.
 There is a $1.50 convenience fee on all purchases by credit card.
 Birth or death certificates may be obtained through our walk-in service or by mail.
 No appointment is necessary.
-We accept cash, checks, VISA or MasterCard.
+We accept cash, checks, or credit cards.

 All questions regarding birth and death certificate copies or spelling corrections should be directed to the Deputy Registrar at 419-774-4500.
 The toll free number is 1-800-473-2335.